countMonteCristo/onetimer/README.md

 Suppose you've been hired a new employee and you need to grant him the access to your internal services, i.e. you have to give him his login and password.
 The way you could do it is to upload this data (login+password) to `onetimer` and send the link given to your employee.
 He can follow this link only once, so you can be sure that noone will get this sensitive information.

 ## Internal stucture
 `onetimer` itself is a simple HTTP web server with database.
 It accepts only two methods: **add** for adding new data and **get** for providing data to user.

-For now only SQLite database is supported.
+Supported database engines:
+* `sqlite` - SQLite3 (stored in a local file)
+* `memory` - data is stored in service process memory (you better do not want to use this engine in production!)

 ## Dependencies
 * clap: "4.2.7"